yashbaddi/FoodieFleet/README.md

 - restaurantID:ID of that restaurant
 - cusineID:id of that cusine

-Return:
+Response Body:

-- A boolean that returns true as a delete confirmation
+- A boolean that Response Bodys true as a delete confirmation

 ---